cobalt-lang/benchmark/README.md

 # benchmark template
 A simple program to execute benchmarks for various languages and compilers.
 It was made to compare the speed of cobalt to other languages.

+I haven't added any code yet, but feel free to.
 **Languages supported:**
 - C (gcc)
 - C++ (g++)